 Without a question 2021 was the year of Crypto-currencies.
 Despite the high volatility, the overall sentiment towards Crypto was positive, which eventually led to skyrocketing demand for NFTs, altcoins, and meme coins.

-In this article, we will talk about NTFs, how they work?
+In this article, we will talk about NFTs, how they work?
 What are they?
 And why would you even consider paying thousands of dollars for a pixelated 2D image or a piece of land on some virtual city?

-Now coming to the question, what is NFT?
+Now coming to the question,

 To simply answer your question, NFTs are Non-Fungible Tokens.